 The beans in each bag of Land of a Thousand Hills Coffee™ travel more than 8,000 miles just to make it into your cup.
 Each one is hand picked on a Rwandan farm, travels down a bumpy dirt road to the coffee washing station, and is sorted five times before voyaging across the whitecaps of the Atlantic Ocean to our Roasting House….Our 100% Arabica, naturally grown specialty coffee comes from two farming cooperatives in Rwanda: the Buf Café Cooperative and the Coadeka-Bukonya Cooperative….In an effort to change the coffee industry – one of the most exploitative in the world – Land of a Thousand Hills participates in Community Trade, a term we coined to mean Directly Traded, paid for with higher-than-Fair Trade wages, and where investment in the farming community is our top priority.
 We believe that by paying our coffee growers just, Living Wages and supporting economic and community development in the region, not only does the region thrive with higher quality coffee, justice is pursued….What if your coffee could transform a village?
 It can.
 Embrace the power of the bean.
 Drink Coffee.
 Do Good.

 For more information visit http://www.drinkcoffeedogood.com.
-Land of a Thousand Hills coffee is for sale each Sunday at CTR.
+Land of a Thousand Hills coffee can also be ordered through CTR.